ady1321/adf-automation-qa/README.md

 1. ***Description*** Describes of how to run the automation test -> Import the project in eclipse or any other IDE
--> Open Node.js command prompt and run Selenium webdriver by executing command webdriver-manager start -> Open another Node.js command prompt and go inside the folder where project is located -> Run command protractor conf.js
+-> Open Node.js command prompt and run Selenium webdriver by executing command webdriver-manager start -> Open another Node.js command prompt and go inside the folder where project's conf.js file is located -> Run command protractor conf.js
 -> It will open the browser and test will run
 2. ***Explanation*** Describes the choice made in the solution